mochi-hpc/mofka/docs/usage/topics.rst

 .. literalinclude:: ../_code/energy_validator.cpp
    :language: cpp

-The :code:`EnergyValidator` class inherits from :code:`mofka::ValidatorInterface`
+The :code:`EnergyValidator` class inherits from :code:`diaspora::ValidatorInterface`
 and provides the :code:`validate` member function.
 This function checks for the presence of an :code:`energy` field of type unsigned integer and checks that its value is less than an :code:`energy_max` value provided when creating the